CHECK OTHER REVIEWS FOR THIS PLACE:

 Loved the wine and do recommend you try it: Gavi Di Gavi 2015.
 Pale gold with greenish highlights.
 Ample nose, with an intense bouquet featuring floral notes, vanilla, lemon, and apples.
 On the palate, dry, full-bodied, well-balanced and elegant.
 A rich and layered white with mineral, pineapple, and light honey character.
 Medium to full body, lovely fruit, and a flavorful finish.

-Food is as good as it always was:
+The food is as good as it always was:

 - Salmon slices served warm in a soy sauce and covered with sesame seeds.
 The tatami salad is a great way to start your meal.

 - Probably called shrimp popcorn, fried pops made of a juicy heart and a crunchy envelop served with a side of cocktail sauce.
-Marinated shrimp embraced by a crispy encompass, addictive bites I loved!
+Marinated shrimp embraced by a crispy batter, addictive bites I loved!

 And finally, the rolls arrived.
 Excellent!
 Really good Makis, not chewy rice, soft salmon, light sweetness, balanced sauce, delicious ingredients... this is what casual sushi should be like!
 Yoshi is where you have to have your next sushi meal.